PSU-Research-Computing/psurc-docs/source/unix_software/gcc.rst

 Compiling a single file:
 ------------------------

-First, set your ``LD_LIBRARY_PATH`` to include the libraries of gcc build you want to use.
-(This configuration will change when you log out or change shells)
+First, set your ``LD_LIBRARY_PATH`` to include the libraries of gcc build you want to use (This configuration will change when you log out or change shells).
+Depending on what you are doing, this step might not be necessary.

 .. code-block:: sh